-and the first detached houses designed for For-Gardens by Grosvenor Atterbury, F. A. I. A., John Almy Tomikins, architects, in collaboration Frederick Law Olmsted, the landscape architect, home of Thomas Todd situated on Greenway between Goodwood and Wendover Roads.
+Among the first detached houses designed for Forest Hills Gardens by Grosvenor Atterbury, F. A. I. A., and John Almy Tomikins, architects, in collaboration with Frederick Law Olmsted, the landscape architect, is the home of Thomas Todd situated on Greenway North between Goodwood and Wendover Roads.

-setting is exceptionally well adapted to the respectively.
-In the front, about twenty feet the house, a curved stone wall, richly covered wines and flowering shrubs, acts as a screen the street and the dining room on the ground
+The setting is exceptionally well adapted to the arrangement of plan.
+In the front, about twenty feet from the house, a curved stone wall, richly covered with vines and flowering shrubs, acts as a screen between the street and the dining room on the ground floor.
+Another departure from typical home planning peculiarly adapted to houses where the topographical features of the land warrant it, is the placing of the living room, piazza and bedrooms on the second floor, where privacy and sunlight give added charm to suburban homelife.
+To reach this level, Mr. Atterbury planned a wide, easy stairway of stone, harmonizing in every way with the other architectural features of the house.
+On the ground floor are the dining room, kitchen, butler's pantry and furnace rooms.

-Another departure from typical home planning adapted to houses where the topographical of the land warrant it, is the placing of the room, piazza and bedrooms on the second floor, privacy and sunlight give added charm to To reach this level, Mr. Atterplanned a wide, easy stairway of stone, harmonin every way with the other architectural of the house.
-On the ground floor are the room, kitchen, butler's pantry and furnace treatment is of rough, irregular shaped known as "Lammie," set in wide joints with ends exposed.
-The stucco panels on hollow tile are of a soft pleasing color and texture.
-The is of graduated red and brown tiles.
-The house been in every way constructed and finished accordthe standard set in Forest Hills Gardens.
+The exterior treatment is of rough, irregular shaped brick, known as "Lammie," set in wide joints with the ends exposed.
+The stucco panels on hollow tile blocks, are of a soft pleasing color and texture.
+The roof is of graduated red and brown tiles.
+The house has been in every way constructed and finished according to the standard set in Forest Hills Gardens.